Top Debt Free Companies in India – 2023 (Updated)

 • Such a company is ‘financially independent from interest rate fluctuations.

-• The execution level of such a company is faster compared to other companies that have to keep up with regulatory restrictions of debtors.
+• The execution level of such a company is faster than that of other companies that have to keep up with the regulatory restrictions of debtors.

-• Any company which has increased net income over time and still is debt-free is ideal for long-term investment as it shows strong fundamentals.
+• Any company that has increased net income over time and is still debt-free is ideal for long-term investment as it shows strong fundamentals.

-• Moreover, in unicorn cases, the company is cash positive without any debt because they are leaders in their field and are able to charge a consistent premium on their products.
-For example, Apple has a famous premium product and its sales are consistent (or growing) over the last few years.
+• Moreover, in unicorn cases, the company is cash-positive without any debt because they are leaders in their field and are able to charge a consistent premium on their products.
+For example, Apple has a famous premium product, and its sales have been consistent (or growing) over the last few years.

 This also means that you can check if being debt-free was good for them at such times.